 William Dalrymple is a Fellow of the Royal Society of Literature, the Royal Geographical Society and of the Royal Asiatic Society, and is a founder and co-director of the Jaipur Literature Festival.
 He is a regular contributor to the New Yorker, the Guardian, the TLS, and the New York Review of Books, and is the India correspondent of the New Statesman.

-William is married to the artist Olivia Fraser and they have three children.
-They now divide their time between a farm outside Delhi and a house near Bath.
+He is married to the artist Olivia Fraser and they have three children.
+They now live on a farm outside Delhi.